The compact support property for solutions to stochastic heat equations with stable noise: The stochastic integral formula

-To establish that $\bar{Y}_t(x)$ is a density for $Y_t$, we need only apply our stochastic Fubini theorem, Lemma~\ref{lemma_fubini2}, to the mild form \eqref{e_mild_general}.
+It is a standard argument to show, starting from \eqref{e_spde1weak}, that for every $f \in \cS$ and $t>0$, \eqref{e_mild_general} holds a.s.
+(For a proof in the stable case in an almost identical setting, see the proof of the first part of Proposition~2.2 in \cite{YZ2017}.)
+The stochastic integral representation for the density of $Y_t$ is obtained formally by taking $f = \delta_x$ in \eqref{e_mild_general}.
+To establish that $\bar{Y}(t,x)$ is a density for $Y_t$, we need only apply our stochastic Fubini theorem, Lemma~\ref{lemma_fubini2}, to the mild form \eqref{e_mild_general}.
 The set $I$ in the sequel is the same whose existence was asserted in the Lemma~\ref{lemma_aeintegalpha}(b).